 Reconstruction did not end on a given day in 1877 as the history books, and Civil War “enthusiasts” have stated.

 It’s important to recognize that true equity and dignity are still privileges that most black and brown people have yet to be able to cherish, despite it being their birthright.

-Achieving this will require white people to acknowledge all of the above and respectfully point out one another’s blind spots, and be receptive to having their own areas for improvement pointed out.
-Achieving this will take the work of a nation.
+Properly acknowledging and dismantling racism will require people to acknowledge all of the above while respectfully pointing out one another’s blind spots.
+Most importantly, we’ll need to be receptive to having our own areas for improvement pointed out.

 White Supremacy, plain old racism, and entry-level bigotry are viruses that will require candor and confrontation, sometimes done politely and kindly, and sometimes not.
-We have had centuries of the well-intentioned, white, moderate, “middle-of-the-road,” and even “liberal” folk afraid or otherwise fail to speak up publicly and prominently to say “Enough of this.”
+Centuries of the well-intentioned, moderate, “middle-of-the-road,” and even “liberal” folk have been afraid to or have otherwise failed to speak up publicly and prominently to say “Enough of this.”

 Those who are strongly against racism, bigotry, and White Nationalism spend far too much of their time tweeting to the choir instead of confronting and engaging those who demonstrate racism and hatred within their own circle — the workplace, their greater family, or in public.
-These are areas where each of us may have the power to influence, however slightly.
+These are the places where each of us may have the most power to influence, however slightly.